compulim/azure-storage-fs/README.md

     * Append is not supported
     * `encoding` is not supported

-### File Service
+### File service

-In future, we will support Azure Storage File, which is another file storage service accessible thru HTTP interface and SMB on Azure.
+In future, we plan to support Azure Storage File, which is another file storage service accessible thru HTTP interface and SMB on Azure.

 ## Integration with ftpd